 - Created on the 18 October, 2017.

-The minimum detection sensitivity level of soy residues using this soy ELISA kit was 16.0 ppb.
-The standard assay range for this kit is 40.0 – 1,000.0 ppb.
+The minimum detection sensitivity level of soy residues using current soy ELISA kit was 16.0 ppb.
+The standard range for this ELISA assay is 40.0 – 1,000.0 ppb.

 - Soy provides modest benefits on endothelial function without affecting inflammatory biomarkers in adults at cardiometabolic risk.
 Mol Nutr Food Res.
 (2015) 59 (2): 323-33.
 Reverri E.J., et al.